-After your free trial and you’ve officially decided to become a member, the very first thing we do is book you into a free 1-on-1 personal training session that we call FOUNDATIONS.
+After your free trial and you’ve officially decided to become a member, the very first thing we do is book you into 4 x 1-on-1 personal training sessions that we call FOUNDATIONS.

-In the 60 minute session, we introduce you to some of the most common movements you’ll encounter in your workouts.
+In these 60 minute sessions, we introduce you to some of the most common movements you’ll encounter in your workouts.
 We explain, demonstrate and then provide you with some easy to remember cues – by the end of the session, you will walk away feeling that much more confident and ready to start your weekly classes!

 What is a CrossFit Workout?